Baukebrenninkmeijer/Variational-Autoencoder-Pytorch/README.md

 # Variational Autoencoder in PyTorch and Fastai
-An implementation of the VAE in pytorch with the fastai data api, applied on MNIST.
+An implementation of the VAE in pytorch with the fastai data api, applied on MNIST TINY (only contains 3 and 7).
 The notebook is the most comprehensive, but the script is runnable on its own as well.
 Results from sampling are saved in the `results` directory.

 ## Script usage: